High School Rowing Club (Grades 9-12)

 Both athletes and parents are required to read and sign the Rower’s Handbook and Code of Conduct at the orientation meeting.
 These documents define the standard of behavior expected of everyone on the team.

 The Traverse City Triton’s rowing program has seen a number of its athletes accept college scholarships, often having multiple schools to consider.
 The number of partial and full ride scholarships available for students interested in attending a NCAA Division I or Division II school is staggering.
 We believe that the team-oriented mindset, confidence and strong work ethic we promote within our team can help drastically boost opportunities to receive a top tier college education in a much more affordable way.

-A parent orientation meeting will be held on Tuesday, August 21st during practice.
+A parent orientation meeting for the Spring high school season will be held on Sunday, March 31st at 7pm in the basement of Horizon Books in downtown.
 All parents are requested to be in attendance.

 Monday – Thursday evenings from 5:00p until 7:30p

 Carpooling is organized by our parents and is highly encouraged.

 Monday – Friday mornings from 7:00a until 9:00a

 –Practices are held at Medalie Park